-It does not matter if it is late at night and you really bad craving for cake?
+It does not matter if it is late at night and you have a bad craving for cake.
 Biscoff mug cake will be ready to serve in a short time.
-All you need is a little flour, milk, baking powder, salt, sugar, and cookie butter.
-You read that right, this wonderful mug cake has no eggs.
-Just pop it in the microwave and get a gooey, soft, and sweet mug cake.
+All you need is flour, milk, baking powder, salt, sugar, and cookie butter.
+Just mix the ingredients in a microwave-safe mug and pop it in the microwave and get your gooey, warm, and comforting dessert in no time.

 Why You Will Love This Recipe

-- This mug cake is super easy to make, straight in the mug, comes together in less than 2 minutes, and tastes incredible.
+- Easy to make: This mug cake is super easy to make, straight in the mug, comes together in less than 2 minutes, and tastes incredible.
 The best thing about mug cakes is that they have easy recipes and come together with a handful of pantry staples.

-What do You need to Make Biscoff Mug Cake?
+How to Make Biscoff Mug Cake?
+(No Egg)

-- Flour: I used all-purpose flour for this recipe.
+- Flour: All-purpose flour will work for this recipe.

 - Baking powder: Baking powder ensures that your mug cake rises and fluffs.